VangalaSaikishore/Quiz-App/README.md

 7.Perfom your desired changes to the code base.

-8. Track your changes .
+8.Track your changes .

  git add .

 9.Commit your changes .

  git commit -m "Relevant message"

 10.Push the committed changes in your feature branch to your remote repo.